Skip to main content

 )

-Furthermore, it is possible to
+Furthermore, it is possible to:

 1. Customize the behavior with callbacks for extra placeholder functionality.
 Each callback must accept the following positional arguments and return a string.

-2. Customize the current_datetime, which can also be a callback function and expected to return a pendulum.DateTime instance.
+2. Customize the current_datetime, which can also be a callback function and is expected to return a pendulum.DateTime instance.

 import pendulum